willstepp/writings/hunger/hunger.md

 They walked underneath the branches of the ancient tree and she sat against its trunk.
 Mika joined her there and they did not speak again for some time.
 But it was a good silence.
 And when he did at last turn to look at her in the firelight he could see in her eyes the thing they had shared so many times before.
 It was a sense of gentleness and belonging.
 Leoti was his and Mika was hers and life in the future was something for them to share.

 That night Mika went to sleep and dreamed of Leoti.
-In his dreams they held one another under the tree and then he kissed her and they merged into a single happy being, full of love.
+Of her youthful beauty and tenderness.
+In his dreams they held one another under the tree.
+Then he kissed her on the lips and they merged into a single happy being, full of an all-knowing love.
 And then he gazed up where they sat and saw those branches which spiraled from the base of the ancient tree and all of a sudden remembered the things he had forgotten.
 He remembered the words of his father on his death bed and what had been asked of him.

 Then Mika woke.
 Above him the night sky was clear.
 His mother was asleep in the bed nearby.
 His bare feet planted on the cool earth flooring he sat there for some time.
 It came back like a bolt from a thundercloud.
 The tree, his father, the bucket, the failure of the journey, his tears.
 For the longest time he had forgotten about them.
 So long that he could no longer be sure that it had happened.
 Perhaps it never had.